Graylog2/documentation/pages/users_roles.rst

 Even though the system defaults are often enough to display correct times, in case your team is spread across different timezones, each user can be assigned and change their respective timezone setting.
-You can find the current timezone settings for the various components on the ``System / Overview`` page of your Graylog web interface.
+You can find the current timezone settings for the various components on the *System* -> *Overview* page of your Graylog web interface.

 Initial Roles
 =============